 Dorio entered the stage to the sounds of the Atlanta Brave's tune, to which the knowing crowd (not me), gave the chopping signal to.
 Dressed in a Braves jacket and baseball mitt, he had a quick game of catch with the crowd before the rest of The Whigs came out.
 Sanders caught one - said he was relieved not to be the one who dropped a catch.
 From the outset of Already Young, The Whigs were on fire.
 This was going to be another great set.
 Gispert has a great stage presence, to look at him reminds me of Nick Cave, and his lurching moves and guitar playing are befitting of his tall thin frame.
 It's hard not to watch him, until you see Dorio playing the drums.
 He has such an ease about him, he almost looks bored.
 No song is drummed the same, but even when a stick breaks, Dorio never misses a beat.
 5 songs in the set came from Mission Control, the 1 Whigs album I own.
 It was nice to hear songs I was familiar with (Like A Vibration, Right Hand On My Heart, etc).
 Gispert finished the set by telling the crowd that he was once told to "..never thank the opening acts, or inform the crowd of the last song.
 So I'm going to do neither."
 Staying Alive, was the showstopper.
 A song with so much energy, and a perfect crescendo to a rocking song.
 The two song encore ended with a Friday Night, and the crowd responding to all of Gispert's cues.

 This is the 3rd time I've seen The Whigs, and they get better each time.
-I hope for there sake that the near future will bring them bigger venues.
+I hope for their sake that the near future will bring them bigger venues.
 For my sake, I'll take them at the Visulite any day.

 The Crap Facts: